-Duo discovers bird-dropping spider new to Singapore
+Rare crab spider that looks and smells like bird dropping sighted in Singapore

 Mr Ang was then on a night walk at Upper Seletar Reservoir Park with fellow nature enthusiast Wong Kwang Ik, 30.

-Their prize find: A rare arachnid that resembled – and even smelled – like a bird dropping splattered on a leaf, except that it was chomping on a cockroach.
+Their prize find: a rare arachnid that resembled – and even smelled like – a bird dropping splattered on a leaf, except that it was chomping on a cockroach.
 Its body was about 17mm wide.

 Mr Ang said: “A discovery like this is really satisfying after so many nights of searching futilely for an interesting subject.”